wp-staging/wp-staging/readme.txt

 Stable tag: {{version}}
 Requires PHP: 5.3

-A duplicator plugin!
-Clone, duplicate and migrate live sites to independent staging and development sites that are available only to administrators.
+A duplicator plugin - clone/move, duplicate & migrate live websites to independent staging and development sites that are accessible​ by authorized users only.

 == Description ==